Harakiri

 腹切り sounds blunt and colloquial compared to the more formal 切腹.
 Kind of like you're just saying the words "belly cutting" — not very refined!
 This is often the case with synonym pairs like this: the one with kun'yomi readings will sound more casual, while the one with on'yomi readings will sound more formal.

 The readings come from 腹 and 切る.
-If you're lucky, you already know the word harakiri as it's made its way into English as well.
+You may also just know the word harakiri already, as it's made its way into English as well.

 大名はその下級武士に腹切りを命じた。

-The feudal lord ordered the low-grade samurai to perform ritual suicide.
+The feudal lord ordered the low-ranking samurai to perform ritual suicide.

 外国人に「腹切り」という言葉の方が広まったのは、響きにインパクトあったからかもね。

-The word "harakiri" might have spread more among foreigners because the sound of it has a strong impact.
+The word "harakiri" might have spread more among foreigners because it has a memorable ring to it.

 腹切りって言葉、なんだか切腹よりも生々しい感じがするよね。

-The movie based on samurai harakiri will be released next week.
+A movie about a samurai committing harakiri will be released next week.